pingswept/dev-log/2015-02-audio-cape-for-pandora.markdown

     src/player.c:40:36: fatal error: libavfilter/buffersink.h: No such file or directory

 Unfortunately, the more recent versions of pianobar don't work with libav 0.8, so this is a dead end on Wheezy.
 See https://github.com/PromyLOPh/pianobar/issues/444#issuecomment-41953117

+On the BBB Jessie 2015-02-15 image, pianobar installs via apt and seems to run well, except that the audio shield may not work because maybe capemgr doesn't exist any more.

+Next: trying to get the audio cape working as with Wheezy.